huggingface/hub-docs/docs/hub/models-adding-libraries.md

 ### Code sample

-We recommend adding a code snippet to explain how a model should be used in your downstream library.
+We recommend adding a code snippet to explain how to use a model in your downstream library.

 ![/docs/assets/hub/code_snippet.png](/docs/assets/hub/code_snippet.png)